For most of my Major League Baseball career, social media didn’t even exist.

 Social teams can collaborate with all of these groups to share and create relevant content instantly.
-Importantly, through comprehensive analytics, they can also measure its impact to determine resonant content and most active community members for continual improvements.
+Importantly, through comprehensive analytics, they can also measure its impact to determine resonant content and the most active community members for continual improvements.

 In this way, fans never have to miss a moment, and sports organizations can realize the value of content that much faster.

-To thrive as a sports brand in this day and age, remember the four simple words and two core elements that are seeding success for organizations everywhere, as they continue to bring community, technology, content and fans together on social media.
+To thrive as a sports brand in this day and age, remember the four simple words and two core elements that are seeding success for organizations everywhere, as they continue to bring community, technology, content, and fans together on social media.

-Shawn Green, Greenfly Co-founder and Chairman, played Major League Baseball for 15 years as an All-Star right-fielder, including with the Dodgers and Mets.
+Shawn Green, Greenfly Co-Founder and Chairman, played Major League Baseball for 15 years as an All-Star right-fielder, including with the Dodgers and Mets.
 Prior to playing ball, Shawn attended Stanford University.
 A lifelong passionate fan of technology, Shawn developed the Greenfly concept out of his desire to streamline the complexities of working with media companies and brands to help them share and promote video and photo content across their channels.